whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 She turned to Firix. &#8220;Well, now you are trebly guilty.
 Not only did you seemingly arrange a murderous attack that has lost Tonor&oacute;n its Dun, and may do the same for Cass Merides -&#8221; her voice broke off thinly for a moment, then she resumed. &#8220;Not only did you deliberately destroy the accord you worked so hard to put into place.&#8221; Her dark eyes looked flatly at Firix with the emotion blown out of them like a snuffed candle flame. &#8220;You also meddled with the forbidden arts&#8230; did you have _any_ idea what you were doing?

 &#8220;You see, Patru, Singing casts thoughts into the _imtir_ of the opponent.
 Or, not even an opponent: it has other uses, but we Humanos are a contentious people.
 But there are several uses that are proscribed, and every Humano&#8217;s hand is raised against the practitioner.
 Among these arts, there is none worse than the Silence.
 That is a Song whose first action is to blot out any knowledge that there is Singing occurring.
 Apparently Siscozo is adept at this.
-It&#8217;s a despicable act, much like shooting someone in the back - which, come to think of it, Siscozo has also shown himself to be skilled at doing.&#8221; A strange bitter expression crossed her face. &#8220;How long, I wonder, did Siscozo spend his time making Heitor into a beast who would kill on command?
+It&#8217;s a despicable act, much like shooting someone in the back—which, come to think of it, Siscozo has also shown himself to be skilled at doing.&#8221; A strange bitter expression crossed her face. &#8220;How long, I wonder, did Siscozo spend his time making Heitor into a beast who would kill on command?
 Something less than a Hound...&#8221; She turned back to Firix.

 &#8220;I ask you again, Ambassador.
 Do you have any account of your actions?
-Satisfying my curiosity could make much difference in whether I kill you - or at least in what manner.&#8221;
+Satisfying my curiosity could make much difference in whether I kill you—or at least in what manner.&#8221;

 Firix was not a person of great physical courage.
 She looked once again into Zemena&#8217;s deathly eyes, and looked away.